goadesign/pulse/examples/rmap/multi-nodes/README.md

 8. Run the program without any command-line arguments to listen for updates.
 Use the following command:
    ```
-   ./multi-node
+   ./multi-nodes
    ```

    This will start the program, and it will wait for updates on the replicated map.

-9. Open another terminal and run the program with the "write" argument.
+9. Open another terminal and run the program with the `--write` argument.
 Use the following command:
    ```
-   ./multi-node write
+   ./multi-nodes --write
    ```

    This will reset the map and write `numitems` key-value pairs to the map.